 The narrow cove at the Posto de Vendagem de Zambujeira do Mar (weigh station) you will find a large collection of traditional fishing boats which are still in use today.
 While you aren’t allowed to buy fish directly from the fishermen here, you can still enjoy the photogenic scene.
 We recommend settling in for a drink and some boat-watching at one of the outdoor tables at nearby O Saca’s or A Barca Tanquitanas.

 While Zambujeira do Mar is not considered one of the best surf spots along this excellent stretch of coastline, it is still a good place to find uncrowded waves which, when there is a light offshore wind, can be surprisingly good.
 The surfing in this part of Portugal is best in the winter, with December offering the best conditions as long as you can handle the cooler temperatures.

-How to Get to Zambujeira do Mar
+How Do You Get to Zambujeira Do Mar?

 The nearest airport is in Faro, 125 kilometres and a 1.5-hour drive away, although it is also just a 2.5-hour drive to Lisbon’s international airport where you’ll probably find more flight options.

 If you don’t want to rent a car you can take a Rede Expressos bus from Sete Rios station in Lisbon (3.5 hrs / €20).
 From Faro there are frequent buses or trains to Lagos (2 hrs / €10), then you can take an Eva or Rede Expressos bus to Zambujeira do Mar (1 hr / €10).
 There is great scenery along the way from either direction and the buses are clean and comfortable (and have wifi).